Verstappen wins Italian GP for 1st time to close in on title

 AP Sports Writer

-It was the first time Verstappen has set foot on the iconic Monza podium, with his highest previous finish being fifth in 2018.
+“I had a great view,” said a tactful Verstappen, whose previous highest finish at the track was fifth in 2018.
+“The atmosphere for me was not amazing.
+But it is what it is.”

-Verstappen started seventh after he was among a number of drivers hit by grid penalties in Monza but made his way up to third by the first corner of the second lap.
-The Red Bull driver then picked off George Russell in a Mercedes at the start of Lap 5 setting up the hunt for polesitter Leclerc in his Ferrari.
+“The start was very good,” Verstappen said.
+“It was enjoyable to drive today even though it was quite hot out there.
+Great day for us.”

-The Virtual Safety Car gave him an opportunity as it came out on Lap 12 after Sebastian Vettel’s final race at Monza came to an ignominious end, with the four-time world champion pulling up at the side of the track after complaining about a power issue.
+The Virtual Safety Car (VSC) gave Verstappen an opportunity as it came out on Lap 12 after Sebastian Vettel’s final race at Monza came to an ignominious end, with the four-time world champion pulling up at the side of the track after complaining about a power issue.

 Ferrari decided to bring Leclerc in to change to medium tires, allowing Verstappen to take the lead.
 Leclerc rejoined the race in third.